ducornag/DD2482-Tutorial-Dicord-Git/DD2482-Tutorial-Discord-Git/intro.md

 For both Github and Discord, the web version of the service should be enough.

 ## Plan
-The first step of this tutorial will guide you to make a repo and setting it up in order to enable handling by the bot, how to enable and invite bots on Discord, and will show you an easy way of doing a basic interaction between the bot and Github thanks to webhooks.
-The second step will show you how you can write a bot to handle PRs in such a way that you can control what you want to do with them.
+This tutorial is spilt into two parts.

+The first part is setting up the different tools.
+It includes step 1 to 3, 1 being to setup the repo and its access, 2 setting up the webhook, 3 creating the bot proper

+The second part is exercises on the different functionalities available.
+It includes step 4 to 6, 4 being adding a command, 5 adding a new action on a reaction, 6 combining the knowledge on a final exercise.